-- 7.2.1 The prevocational training provider promotes strategies to enable a supportive learning environment - 7.2.2 The duties, rostering, working hours and supervision of prevocational doctors are consistent with delivering high-quality, safe patient centred care - 7.2.3 The prevocational training provider has policies and procedures aimed at identifying, addressing and preventing bullying, harassment and discrimination.
-These policies and procedures are publicised to prevocational doctors, their supervisors and other team members - 7.2.4 The prevocational training provider makes available processes to identify and support prevocational doctors who are experiencing personal and professional difficulties that may affect their training, as well as career advice and confidential personal counselling.
-These services are publicised to prevocational doctors, their supervisors and other team members - 7.2.5 The procedure for assessing appropriate professional development leave is published, fair and practical
+- 7.2.1 The intern training provider promotes strategies to enable a supportive learning environment - 7.2.2 The duties, rostering, working hours and supervision of medical interns are consistent with delivering high-quality, safe patient centred care - 7.2.3 The intern training provider has policies and procedures aimed at identifying, addressing and preventing bullying, harassment and discrimination.
+These policies and procedures are publicised to interns, their supervisors and other team members - 7.2.4 The intern training provider makes available processes to identify and support medical interns who are experiencing personal and professional difficulties that may affect their training, as well as career advice and confidential personal counselling.
+These services are publicised to medical interns, their supervisors and other team members - 7.2.5 The procedure for assessing appropriate professional development leave is published, fair and practical

-7.3 Prevocational doctor participation in governance of their training
+7.3 Medical intern participation in governance of their training

-7.3.1 Prevocational doctors are involved in the governance of their training
+7.3.1 Medical interns are involved in the governance of their training

-7.4 Communicating with prevocational doctors
+7.4 Communicating with interns

-- 7.4.1 The prevocational training program informs prevocational doctors about the activities of committees that deal with prevocational training - 7.4.2 The prevocational training program provides clear and easily accessible information about the training program
+- 7.4.1 The intern training program informs medical interns about the activities of committees that deal with intern training - 7.4.2 The intern training program provides clear and easily accessible information about the training program